 - Fold the wet ingredients into the dry ingredients to form a loose dough.

-- Spoon the mixture into the greased tin, smoothing out on top and set aside while you make the sauce.
+- Spoon the mixture into the prepared dish, smoothing out on top and set aside while you make the sauce.

 Chocolate Sauce

-- Place the cocoa powder and sugar in a heatproof bowl and pour in the boiling water, stirring until the mixture is smooth.
+- Place the cocoa powder and sugar in a separate bowl and pour in the boiling water, stirring until the mixture is smooth.

-- Hold the back of a large metal spoon over the cake mixture and slowly pour the sauce evenly over the back of the spoon to guarantee the sauce is spread evenly over the cake.
+- Hold the back of a large metal spoon over the top of the pudding and slowly pour the sauce evenly over the back of the spoon to guarantee the sauce is spread evenly over the cake.

 - Bake for 45 minutes until a skewer comes out clean when tested.